akhiakl/react-js/README.md

+# react-js

-React example app that demonstrates using React with webpack, and babeljs, as well as project structure.
+React example app using [React js] and [webpack] as well as project structure.

 Requirements: